-The purpose of the Application was to seek permission for the enzyme, serine protease (chymotrypsin specificity, EC 3.4.21.1) to be used as a processing aid in producing food.
+The purpose of the Application was to seek permission for the enzyme, serine protease (trypsin specificity, EC 3.4.21.4) to be used as a processing aid in producing food.
 The Application stated that the enzyme can be used for the partial or extensive hydrolysis of various animal and vegetable proteins such as casein, whey, gluten, and proteins from soy, corn, rice, peas, lentils, meat and fish.
-Hydrolysis of peptide bonds in proteins produces smaller proteins and peptides of smaller length.
+Such hydrolysis of peptide bonds in proteins produces smaller proteins and peptides of variable lengths.
 These protein hydrolysates are then used as ingredients in different types of food and beverage products.
 Enzyme treatment is an alternative approach to acid and alkaline hydrolysis and heat treatment to produce protein hydrolysates.
-The enzyme preparation is produced from a genetically modified microorganism, B. licheniformis containing the genes for chymotrypsin from N. prasina.
-During production of the enzyme preparation, the source organism is removed through filtration.
-Once the desired degree of hydrolysis is obtained in the production of protein hydrolysates, the food is subjected to a heat treatment to denature the enzyme, making it inactive with no function in the final food.
+The enzyme preparation is produced from a genetically modified microorganism, F. venenatum containing the gene for serine protease from F. oxysporum.
+During the production of the enzyme preparation, the source organism is removed through filtration.
+Once the desired degree of protein hydrolysis is obtained, the food is subjected to a heat treatment to denature the enzyme, making it inactive with no function in the final food.
 1.3 The current Standard Enzymes used in producing and manufacturing food are considered processing aids.
-Only those processing aids listed in Standard 1.3.3 - Processing Aids in the Australia New Zealand Food Standards Code (the Code) are permitted to be used in producing food sold in Australia and New Zealand.
+Only those processing aids listed in Standard 1.3.3 - Processing Aids in the Australia New Zealand Food Standards Code (the Code) are permitted to be used in the production of food sold in Australia and New Zealand.
 Permitted enzymes of microbial origin are listed in the Table to clause 17 of Standard 1.3.3.
-Currently there are no permissions for the enzyme serine protease (chymotrypsin) or enzymes with the EC number 3.4.21.1 in the Code.
-B. licheniformis is the host microorganism for a number of other permitted enzymes in the Code.
+Currently, trypsin is a permitted enzyme in the Table to clause 15 (permitted enzymes of animal origin) in Standard 1.3.3 (EC number 3.4.21.4) with two listed sources.
+There are no microbial sources listed in the Table to clause 17 (permitted enzymes of microbial origin) for trypsin.
+F. venenatum is not listed as the host microorganism for any other permitted enzymes in the Code, but is listed as the gene source for another enzyme (phospholipase A1).
 Standard 1.3.3 is replicated in the revised Code.
 The relevant provisions in that version of the Code are in Schedule 18.
-1.3.1 International Standards Codex Alimentarius does not have Standards for processing aids or for enzymes.
+1.3.1 International Standards Codex Alimentarius does not have standards for processing aids or for enzymes.
 Individual countries regulate the use of enzymes differently to the Code.
 However, there are internationally recognised specifications for enzymes, including those produced from genetically modified microbial sources.
-These enzyme specifications are provided by the Joint FAO/WHO Expert Committee on Food Additives (JECFA 2006) and the Food Chemicals Codex (U.S. Pharmacopeial Convention 2014).
-The enzyme preparation has been approved for use in food production in Denmark, France (Legifrance.gouv.fr 2015a, Legifrance.gouv.fr 2015b) and Mexico (COFEPRIS 2014).
-In Brazil, protease from N. prasina expressed in B. licheniformis is permitted for use in the production of foods (ANVISA 2014).
-JECFA positively evaluated the enzyme preparation at its 76th meeting in 2012.
-JECFA prepared a safety assessment (JECFA 2012a), a summary evaluation (JECFA 2012b), a Chemical and Technical Assessment (JECFA 2012c) and specifications (JECFA 2012d) for the enzyme preparation.
+These enzyme specifications are provided by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) (JECFA 2006) and the Food Chemicals Codex (U.S. Pharmacopeial Convention 2014).
+The Application contained a copy of a letter, dated 8 December 2008, from the Danish Veterinary and Food Administration noting that the enzyme product derived from a genetically modified strain of F. venenatum expressing the serine protease gene from F. oxysporum has been accepted to be used in producing protein hydrolysates.
+The enzyme has been approved for use in protein hydrolysate production in France (Legifrance.gouv.fr 2015a) and Mexico (COFEPRIS 2014).
+In Brazil, protease from F. oxysporum expressed in F. venenatum is permitted for use in producing foods (ANVISA 2014).
+JECFA also positively evaluated a serine protease preparation from this genetically modified strain of F. venenatum at its 76th meeting in 2012.
+JECFA has prepared a safety monograph (JECFA 2012a), a summary evaluation (JECFA 2012b), a Chemical and Technical Assessment (JECFA 2012c) and specifications (JECFA 2012d) for the enzyme preparation.
 1.4 Reasons for accepting Application The Application was accepted for assessment because: